forward-distribution/bridget/docs/integration.md

 ## [Prerequisites](#prerequisites)

 This integration guide assumes:
-- A web delivery (website) is present for a given publisher
+- A `web delivery` is present for a given publisher
 - A mobile app for the publisher has been set up

 ## [How to install](#how-to-install)
-> The module is designed to run in the browser.
-It can also be used in a server (node) environment via npm.
+> `bridget` is designed to run in the browser.
+It can also be used in a server (node.js) environment via npm.

 ### [Installation via script tag](#install-via-script-tag)
 ```html